Hippocampus bargibanti

-Hippocampus bargibanti, also known as Bargibant's seahorse or the pygmy seahorse, is a seahorse of the family Syngnathidae found in the central Indo-Pacific area.
+Hippocampus bargibanti, also known as Bargibant's seahorse or the pygmy seahorse, is a species of seahorse in the family Syngnathidae found in the central Indo-Pacific area.

 This pygmy seahorse is tiny—usually less than 2 cm in size—and lives exclusively on gorgonian sea-fans, as its coloration and physical features expertly mimic the coral for camouflage.
 The relationship between a pygmy seahorse and its host sea-fan is non-invasive and non-parasitic, serving only to shelter the diminutive seahorse.
 There are two known color variations, grey with red tubercles and yellow with orange tubercles.
 It is unknown whether or not, though speculated that, these color varieties are linked to specific host gorgonians (corals).

 Description

 The pygmy seahorse measure less than one inch in length (2 cm), and is naturally well camouflaged and extremely difficult to see amongst the gorgonian coral it lives on.
 So effective is this camouflage that the species was not formally discovered by researchers until an apparent host coral was being examined in a laboratory; in 1969, a New Caledonian scientist named Georges Bargibant had been collecting specimens of Muricella gorgonians, for the Nouméa museum, when he happened to spot a pair of the tiny seahorses on the coral upon the examination table.
 The next year, they were officially named by Whitley as "Bargibant's pygmy seahorse".
 Large, bulbous tubercles (or knobs) cover its body, matching the colors and forms of the polyps of its host species of gorgonian coral, while its body matches the gorgonian stem (to which the seahorse wraps its tail around for stability).
 It is unknown whether individuals can change color if they alternate sea-fans—although the ability to change colour according to their surroundings does exist in some other seahorse species, such as Hippocampus whitei.
 Other distinctive pygmy seahorse characteristics include a fleshy head and body, a very short snout, and a long, prehensile tail.
 The pygmy seahorse’s coloration and tubercles closely match the Muricella gorgonian coral it inhabits, providing effective camouflage from predators.